bonfy/leetcode/README_leetcode_generate.md

 Edit your own username, password, language and repo in the **config.cfg.example** file and then rename it to **config.cfg**.

-driverpath - Please input the path of your chromedriver
+driverpath - Set the path of chromedriver.
+For Windows users, please include **chromedriver.exe** in path.

 ```
 [leetcode]